Are you about to build a website for your church and looking for some guidance?

 Step 9: Launch

-There are 3 things that need to be done to ensure launch of your new website.
+There are 3 things that need to be done to ensure the launch of your newly designed church website goes smoothly.
 The first two are only applicable if you had a previous website:

 1) Implement Redirects from your old site to your new site

-- A) Tell the search engines to apply any authority and search rankings earned by your old web pages and apply them to the new versions of those pages on your new website.
+- A) Tell the search engines to apply the authority and search rankings earned by your old web pages to the new versions of those pages on your new website.

-- B) Redirect any person who tries to go to a page of your old website to the new version of that page on your new website.
+- B) Redirect any person who tries to visit to a page of your old website to the new version of that page on your new website.

 If you don’t implement redirects, you will lose all the search rankings gained by all your web pages (except your homepage) of your old website.
 And if anyone has bookmarked or “saved to favorites” any of those pages of your old website, they will get a “Page not found” error when trying to access those old pages.